microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationstrengthroot.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 The **authenticationStrengthRoot** resource is the entry point for the authentication strengths object model.
-It doesn't contain any usable properties and cannot be queried directly.

 Inherits from [entity](../resources/entity.md).